Dorothy Day: Continued activism

 On January 13, 1949, unions representing workers at cemeteries managed by the Archdiocese of New York went on strike.
 After several weeks, Cardinal Francis Spellman used lay brothers from the local Maryknoll seminary and then diocesan seminarians under his supervision to break the strike by digging graves.
 He called the union action "Communist-inspired".
 Employees of the Catholic Worker joined the strikers' picket line, and Day wrote Spellman, telling him he was "misinformed" about the workers and their demands, defending their right to unionize and their "dignity as men", which she deemed far more critical than any dispute about wages.
 She begged him to take the first steps to resolve the conflict: "Go to them, conciliate them.
 It is easier for the great to give in than the poor."

 Spellman stood fast until the strike ended on March 11, when the union members accepted the Archdiocese's original offer of a 48-hour 6-day work week.
 Day wrote in the Catholic Worker in April: "A Cardinal, ill-advised, exercised so overwhelming a show of force against the union of poor working men.
 There is a temptation of the devil to that most awful of all wars, the war between the clergy and the laity."
 Years later, she explained her stance vis-à-vis Spellman: "[H]e is our chief priest and confessor; he is our spiritual leader – of all of us who live here in New York.
 But he is not our ruler."

 On March 3, 1951, the Archdiocese ordered Day to cease publication or remove the word Catholic from her publication name.
 She replied with a respectful letter that asserted as much right to publish the Catholic Worker as the Catholic War Veterans had to their name and their own opinions independent of those of the Archdiocese.
 The Archdiocese took no action, and later, Day speculated that perhaps church officials did not want members of the Catholic Worker Movement holding prayer vigils for him to relent: "We were ready to go to St. Patrick's, fill up the Church, stand outside it in prayerful meditation.
 We were ready to take advantage of America's freedoms so that we could say what we thought and do what we believed to be the right thing to do."

-Her autobiography, The Long Loneliness, was published in 1952 with illustrations by the Quaker Fritz Eichenberg.
+Day's autobiography, The Long Loneliness, was published in 1952 with illustrations by the Quaker Fritz Eichenberg.
 The New York Times summarized it a few years later: